Cockatiel nesting box guide – Everything you need to know

 Best nesting material for cockatiel

-Nesting boxes are available in wood, plastic, and metal.
-But the best material is wood because it provides the comfort of chewing for a cockatiel.
-However, pine, red cedar, cypress, redwood, and Polywood are common and useful for boxes.
-Below are some detailed benefits of each material that you can add to your cockatiel box.
+Nesting boxes are available in wood, plastic and metal.
+But the best material is wood because it gives a cockatiel the comfort of chewing.
+However, pine, red cedar, cypress, redwood, and plywood are common and useful for boxes.
+Below are some detailed benefits of each material you can add to your cockatiel box.

-Cypress wood: Cypress wood helps to stay long due to its water and insect-resistant capability.
-Yet, as a softwood, it makes the cockatiel more optimistic.
+Cypress wood: Cypress wood helps in longevity due to its water and insect resistance.
+Still, as a softer wood, it makes the cockatiel more promising.

-Red cedar wood: For making a stronger and more durable nest box, try red-cedar wood.
-It is a little bit costly but weather resistant.
+Red Cedar Wood: To make a stronger and more durable nest box, try red cedar wood.
+It is a bit expensive but weather resistant.

-Cardboard: Cardboard is accurate for cockatiel health but not a durable one.
-It is just for temporary use and the drawback is worthless material.
+Cardboard: Cardboard cockatiel is healthy but not sustainable.
+This is for temporary use only and the error is useless content.

 Where do you put a nesting box for cockatiels?